allen880117/Simulated-Quantum-Annealing/README.md

 This project is aimed to implementing the simulated quantum annealing in HLS and reproduce the paper [[1]](https://github.com/allen880117/Simulated-Quantum-Annealing/blob/main/docs/references/Highly-Parallel_FPGA-Accelerator_for_Simulated_Quantum_Annealing.pdf).

-We exploit the inter-trotter parallelism and the intra-trotter parallelism by reffering to the [1], and design the interface
+We exploit the inter-trotter parallelism and the intra-trotter parallelism by reffering to the [1], and design the interface which is more suitable our environment.

+After the first on-board test, we furtherly add the pseudo random number generator into the kernel to speed up the wholse system.

 * [[1] Highly-Parallel FPGA Accelerator for Simulated Quantum Annealing](https://github.com/allen880117/Simulated-Quantum-Annealing/blob/main/docs/references/Highly-Parallel_FPGA-Accelerator_for_Simulated_Quantum_Annealing.pdf)

 ## Major Optimizations

+### Problem of the Naive Implementation

+According to the [1] and our analysis, we find out that the naive implementation has the following problems:

+* Time complexity is O(TSS)

+* Not exploit the inter-trotter parallelism
+  * Although there exists data dependencies between two trotters, it's still possible to perform some transformation to overlap the update of each trotters in parallel.

+* Not exploit the intra-trotter parallelism
+  * Need a better scheme for reduction.

+* Need a huge memory to store the coefficients.
+  * On-chip memory size is not enough to store all the coefficients.

+* Low reuse rate of the coefficients (`J coupling`).

+### Our Optimizations

+* According to optimized access pattern of the coefficients, we design the interface with `hls::stream`, successfully decrease the usage of the memory with minor tradeoff.

+* By the array partition, indicating loop dependencies, and the explicit loop unrolling, we successfully overlap the execution stage of the trotter units.

+* Adding pseudo random number generator ([reference](https://people.sc.fsu.edu/~jburkardt/cpp_src/uniform/uniform.html)) into the kerenl to speed up the whole system.

-According to the
+* Adding the support to the variable boundary.

+* Time complexity is O(S(S+T)), which the number of trotter won't harm the performance as huge as the naive implementation.

+### Further Report

-For the detailed report, you can check the [README](https://github.com/allen880117/Simulated-Quantum-Annealing/tree/main/impl_result) at the `impl_result`.
+For further comparison and the detailed report, you can check the [README](https://github.com/allen880117/Simulated-Quantum-Annealing/tree/main/impl_result) at the `impl_result`, we explain the detailed technique and the reason there.

 ## Folder structure

 ```
 simulated-quantum-annealing/
 ├── build
-│   └── (empty)
 ├── data
 │   └── (empty)
 ├── docs
+│   ├── references
+│   └── report_images
 ├── impl_result
 │   ├── basic_t16
 │   ├── basic_t8